tofflemire/tofflemire.github.io/pages/publications.md

 ## PhD Thesis

-  Tofflemire, B. M., <em>Pulsed Accretion in Eccentric Binaries: An Observational Study of the Photometric and Kinematic Variability of Accretion in Short-Period, Pre-Main Sequence Binary Stars</em>, Order No. 10837796 The University of Wisconsin - Madison, 2018.
+  Tofflemire, B. M., 2018, Order No. 10837796, The University of Wisconsin - Madison, 2018.
 Ann Arbor: ProQuest.
 Web.
-9 Sep.
-2018. <a href='/local_files/Tofflemire_CV.pdf' target="_blank"> PDF </a>
+9 Sep.<br><em>Pulsed Accretion in Eccentric Binaries: An Observational Study of the Photometric and Kinematic Variability of Accretion in Short-Period, Pre-Main Sequence Binary Stars</em>,  <a href='/local_files/Tofflemire_Thesis_Final.pdf' target="_blank"> PDF </a>

 <hr>
 A comprehensive list of my publications, including conference proceedings, can be found in my <a href='/local_files/Tofflemire_CV.pdf' target="_blank"> unabridged CV </a>.